software-mansion/react-native-enriched/README.md

 Summary of what happens here:

 1. Any methods imperatively called on the input to e.g. toggle some style must be used through a `ref` of `EnrichedTextInputInstance` type.
 Here, `toggleBold` method that is called on the button press calls `ref.current?.toggleBold()`, which toggles the bold styling within the current selection.
 2. All the active styles info is emitted by `onChangeState` event.
-Set up a proper callback that accepts a `NativeSyntheticEvent<OnChangeStateEvent>` argument and you can access an object with boolean properties indicating which styles are active, such as `isBold` in the example.
-Here, this info is stored in a react state and used to change colors on the button.
+Set up a proper callback that accepts a `NativeSyntheticEvent<OnChangeStateEvent>` argument, and you can access an object with boolean properties indicating which styles are active, such as `isBold` in the example.
+Here, this info is stored in a React state and used to change colors on the button.

 ## Non Parametrized Styles

 Supported styles:

-- **bold**
+- bold
-- *italic*
+- italic
-- <ins>underline</ins>
+- underline
-- ~~strikethrough~~
+- strikethrough
-- `inline code`
+- inline code
 - H1 heading
 - H2 heading
 - H3 heading
-- `codeblock`
+- codeblock
-- > blockquote
+- blockquote
 - ordered list
 - unordered list

 > [!NOTE]
-> The iOS doesn't support codeblocks just yet but it's planned in the near future!
+> The iOS doesn't support codeblocks just yet, but it's planned in the near future!

 Each of the styles can be toggled the same way as in the example from [usage section](#usage); call a proper `toggle` function on the component ref.